SwissLife-OSS/elastic-apm-extensions/README.md

 new MassTransitDiagnosticsSubscriber(o =>
   o.ReceiveLabel = context => context.Host.AbsolutePath)
 ```
-or you can return `null` and then the default label will be used.
+or if you return `null`, the default label will be used.
 ```csharp
 new MassTransitDiagnosticsSubscriber(o =>
   o.ReceiveLabel = context =>